Live to ride motorcycle courses

 Confident riders skip safety, so we sold skill instead.

 The challenge: the #1 reason why people weren’t attending courses was that they were confident in their current skill level, so how do we get them to listen?
-Our solution was to focus on what you gain by having more skill, not what you lose by not having enough.
+Our solution was to put the customer in the driver's seat and focus on what you gain by having more skill, not what you lose by not having enough.

 Confident riders skip safety, so we sold skill instead.

 The challenge: the #1 reason why people weren’t attending courses was that they were confident in their current skill level, so how do we get them to listen?
-Our solution was to focus on what you gain by having more skill, not what you lose by not having enough.
+Our solution was to put the customer in the driver's seat and focus on what you gain by having more skill, not what you lose by not having enough.

 Confident riders skip safety, so we sold skill instead.

 The challenge: the #1 reason why people weren’t attending courses was that they were confident in their current skill level, so how do we get them to listen?
-Our solution was to focus on what you gain by having more skill, not what you lose by not having enough.
+Our solution was to put the customer in the driver's seat and focus on what you gain by having more skill, not what you lose by not having enough.

 Role: Art Director & Designer